pnshad/get_next_line/README.md

-Of course, here's an improved version of the README:

 # Get Next Line

 Get Next Line is a project from the 42 school curriculum designed to create a function that reads a line ending with a newline character (`\n`) from a file descriptor, without prior knowledge of its size.
 This utility allows reading text from a file or standard input, line by line.